C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/cardano-scaling-solutions /campaign-brief.md

 What research and scaling implementations can be introduced to help Cardano increase scalability?

 ### Why is it important?
-Hydra will not solve every scaling problem in Cardano, more scaling solutions are needed as alternatives
+Hydra will not solve every scaling problem in Cardano, more scaling solutions are needed as alternatives.

-### What does Sucess look like?
+### What does success look like?
-Scaling solutions that are introduced and implemented by the community that Cardano projects can start using
+Scaling solutions that are introduced and implemented by the community that Cardano projects can start using.

-### Key Metrics to Measure
+### Key Metrics to measure
 - Number of scaling solutions available to the community to use within their projects
 - Number of projects launched on any of the new scaling solutions
 - Novel ideas generated from research on different scaling approaches

 ## Challenge Brief
 For Cardano to become a global leader as a smart contract blockchain it will need to scale to meet the requirements of handling hundreds of millions of users.